AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 #### Cross platform development in React

 Theoretically we can share all domain code between all platforms.
-A button that triggers a Login process is semantically the same on Web and on iOS.
+A button that triggers a login process is semantically the same on Web and on iOS.
 But how that button is rendered, and the APIs available are platform-specific.

 React components build a "virtual-DOM", which is then mapped to platform elements.
-[Web](https://www.npmjs.com/package/react-dom) and *[native](http://facebook.github.io/react-native) are the obvious targets, but proof of the virtualDOM decoupling can be seen in other mappings e.g. [terminal](https://github.com/Yomguithereal/react-blessed), [VR](https://facebook.github.io/react-vr/), and [3d](https://github.com/Izzimach/react-three).
+[Web](https://www.npmjs.com/package/react-dom) and *[native](http://facebook.github.io/react-native) are the obvious platform targets, but proof of the virtual-DOM decoupling can be seen in other mappings e.g. [terminal](https://github.com/Yomguithereal/react-blessed), [VR](https://facebook.github.io/react-vr/), and [3d](https://github.com/Izzimach/react-three).

-Conceptually, there must be logic to map platform to element:
+So we have established the following _conceptual logic_ must appear in cross platform code:

 ```
 if platform === 'web' then